Green Mountain Gravel Growler, Vermont

 Hill Farmstead, Greensboro, VT

-Good Measure, Northfield, VT (not open, yet / On tap at Cornerstone Burger)
+Good Measure, Northfield, VT (next to Cornerstone Burger)

 This is Scott Kerner’s take on an unpretentious, inexpensive, drinkable beer.
 We loved it.
-Watch for Good Measure to open its doors; it’s a great space.
+Good Measure is now open and serving beer tastings in a fantastic renovated space.
+Wednesday to Saturday from 12 to 7 PM / Sunday 12 to 5 PM

 Lawson’s Finest Liquids, Warren, VT (not open, yet / on tap at Mad Taco)